Home

 Aug 2023: Congrats to Alex for winning the UCSF ARCS Scholarship award!

-July 2023: Abstracts from the lab accepted at ISMB 2023, OCNS 2023, and RECOMB-Seq 2023 on our models for spatial transcriptomics data.
+July 2023: Abstracts from the lab accepted in ISMB 2023, OCNS 2023, and RECOMB-Seq 2023 on our models for spatial transcriptomics data.

 July 2023: Reza is appointed as the Executive Committee Member for the Bakar Computational Health Sciences Institute.